 Without further a do, let’s get down to the details.

-What Does a Duplex House Mean?
+What is a Duplex in Canada?

 A single building with two separate units is known as a duplex.
 The two units generally share a wall between them.
 Each unit has its entrance, kitchen, bathroom, and driveway.
 Unlike apartments with duplexes, you share a border with one neighbor only.
 Additionally, the two units also have a similar address.
 For instance, one may be 12A, while the other will be 12B.